oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 Memory Requirements
 -------------------

-The algorithms use global and local device memory (see `SYCL 2020 Specification
+The algorithm uses global and local device memory (see `SYCL 2020 Specification
 <https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#_sycl_device_memory_model>`_)
 for intermediate data storage.
-For the algorithms to operate correctly, there must be enough memory on the device; otherwise, the behavior is undefined.
+For the algorithm to operate correctly, there must be enough memory on the device; otherwise, the behavior is undefined.
 The amount of memory that is required depends on input data and configuration parameters, as described below.